Bastieisendick/pyCronjob/README.md

 Also multithreading is used, so the order of the rules doesnt make any difference.<br/>

 *Examples*:<br/>
-Wait until a website ghas a specified text and trigger an action.<br/>
+Wait until a website has a specified text and trigger an action.<br/>

 Execute a python program at a specific time.<br/>